ibm-cloud-docs/account/iam-users_roles.md

 {:screen: .screen}
 {:tip: .tip}
 {:note: .note}
+{:external: target="_blank" .external}

 # IAM access
 {: #userroles}

 All services that are organized in a resource group in your account are managed by using {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM).
-Account owners are automatically assigned the account administrator role for Cloud IAM.
+Account owners are automatically assigned the account administrator role.
 As the account administrator, you can assign and manage access for users, create resource groups, create access groups, view billing details and track usage, and create service instances.
 You provide access for users, service IDs, and access groups by creating policies that set a target for the subject of the policy to access and a role that defines what type of access that is allowed.
 {: shortdesc}

-## What are Cloud IAM policies and who can assign them?
+## What are IAM policies and who can assign them?
 {: #iamusermanpol}

 A policy grants a subject one or multiple roles to a set of resources so that specific actions can be taken within the context of the specified target resources.